elaforge/karya/doc/ui.md

 MethodEdit (tab, by default) and type `i` to wind up with `i 1`.
 What that means, of course, is documented in [control calls](calls.html).

+### raw input

-RawEdit just appends whatever text you type directly to the event.
+RawEdit just appends whatever text you type directly to the event, so it's the only edit mode which acts the same on all tracks.
 It's mostly made obsolete by edit input, so it might go away someday.

 Edit input is technically not a edit mode at all, but it's used to enter or alter text.
 For example, the "append text" cmd (bound to 'a' by default),